 Qualified valuers analyse all sales that occur between revaluations to determine the new valuations.
 These are then applied to each individual property in Moreland.

 The valuation of a property is based on:

 - site details (such as land classification, zoning, and land area)

 - site influences (such as the shape of the site, topography, nearby uses, encumbrances, easements and multi frontages)

 - the building/s on the site (such as size, age, condition, style, and construction type)

 - the highest and best use of the site.

-The Site Value is the unimproved value of the property, i.e. land only.
+- The Site Value is the unimproved value of the property (land only).
 This is used by the State Revenue Office to assess any land tax under the Land Tax Act 2005.
 For more information regarding land tax please visit State Revenue Office Victoria.

-The Net Annual Value is an indication of a property's net annual rent.
-By law, the Net Annual Value must be at least 5 per cent of the Capital Improved Value.
+- The Net Annual Value is an indication of a property's net annual rent.
+By law, the Net Annual Value must be at least 5 per cent of the CIV.

 - portions are sold off.